When is the Grand National?

 Gavin Cromwell’s Vanillier will carry 10st 8lb and is likely to enter as one of the fancies with several bookmakers, having only been beaten by two and a quarter lengths in last year’s contest.

-As it stands Willie Mullins and Gordon Elliott could saddle 20 runners between them, which is more than half the field and considerably more than the entire British contingent, set to be around eight horses.
+Willie Mullins and Gordon Elliott are saddling 16 runners between them, which is almost half the field and considerably more than the entire British contingent.

 Here’s everything you need to know about the race and get the latest odds and tips here.